-Almost all of the readings for this course can be found in the course reader, Communication in History: Technology, Culture, Society, edited by David Crowley and Paul Heyer, 6th edition, which is available in the University Bookstore.
+The required textbook for this course is Communication in History: Technology, Culture, Society, edited by David Crowley and Paul Heyer, 6th edition, which is available in the University Bookstore.
 Earlier editions of this reader do not contain all of the required readings, so you are encouraged to get the 6th edition.
 All other readings will be posted on D2L.
 Please be sure to bring the assigned readings with you to lectures and tutorials.